Photo Credit: Seabreeze

 ACCOMMODATIONS

-• Stay ten minutes from Seabreeze Amusement Park at the Hampton Inn Rochester / Irondequoit.
+• Stay just 15 minutes from Seabreeze Amusement Park at the Hampton Inn Rochester / Webster.
 Wake up with a fresh coffee brewed from your in-room coffeemaker before grabbing a bite of free breakfast.
-After a fun-filled day, relax poolside at their year-round, indoor pool and then curl up to watch a family film on their free premium movie channel.
+After a fun-filled day, relax poolside at their year-round, heated indoor pool and then curl up to watch a family film on their free premium movie channel.

 • Holiday Inn Express Rochester NE – Irondequoit provides complimentary grab & go breakfast to fuel the family before a fun day ahead and black-out shades in guest rooms to ensure everyone gets some shut-eye.
 With cots, cribs and pet-friendly rooms available, you can easily accommodate the whole family.